Team-Schwessinger/DK_0911-1/scripts/README.md

 19. `DK0911_tables_and_subfigures`
    - This notebook is a general utility notebook that helps generating some figures.

+20. `20200129_genome_size_revision_v01`
+   - This notebook is part of the first revision and uses public SRA data to generate k-mer profiles with jellyfish to be inputed online into GenomeScope2.

+21. `20200129_het_cov_revision_v01`
+   - This notebook is part of the first revision and uses public SRA and corresponding genome data to generated coverage plots of primary contig mapping to indentify hemizygous regions.

 ## Genome Versions
 ### genome_v01
 * Original genome.